jlhitt1993/stocks_app/README.md

 # Stocks App

-This API can easily fetch data about the stock market and create unique graphs from the data. <br> It is intended to be used for an analysis tool for trading.
+This script can easily fetch data about the stock market and create unique graphs from the data. <br> It is intended to be used for an analysis tool for trading.
 All the stock data fetched online comes <br> from https://www.alphavantage.co/query and is subject to their restrictions.